VedhasWalke/TheWritingSystem/README.md

 # TheWritingSystem
-A novel approach to composition featuring branching to explore paths and a customizable archiving system to ensure no ideas are lost.
+A novel approach to composition featuring branching to explore various approaches simultaneously and a customizable and robust archiving system to ensure no ideas are lost.